 Apply Hemp Oil

 To seal and protect the milk paint, I apply hemp oil.
+There’s a full description on the best way to apply hemp oil on this painted rocking chair.

 Hemp oil brings out the richness of both the natural wood and paint.
 It makes the milk paint buttery soft.
 So I much prefer it over conventional finishes!
 There’s nothing better for an authentic look and feel.